get-got/discord-downloader-go/README.md

     "presenceDetails": "{{timeSavedLong}}",       // user accounts only.
     "presenceDetails": "{{count}} files total",   // user accounts only.

-    "reactWhenDownloaded": true,          // react to messages downloaded from.
+    "reactWhenDownloaded": false,          // react to messages downloaded from.
     "reactWhenDownloadedEmoji": "",       // specify emoji for reactions, random otherwise.
     "reactWhenDownloadedHistory": false,  // react to messages downloaded from in history jobs.
     "historyTyping": true,  // show user as typing when processing history.